razavi-lab/razavi-lab.github.io/_pages/about.md

 ---

 ## Mission Statement

-The lymphatic system, composed of lymphatic vessels and lymph nodes, is a crucial component of nearly every organ in the body.
-It plays a central role in maintaining health and is intricately involved in various inflammatory diseases and chronic conditions, including cancer.
+The lymphatic system, composed of lymphatic vessels and lymph nodes, is a vital component of nearly every organ in the body.
+It plays a central role in maintaining tissue homeostasis, immune surveillance, and lipid transport.
+The lymphatic system is involved in various inflammatory diseases and chronic conditions, such as cancer.
 Despite its significance, the complexities of lymphatic function and disease remain underexplored.

-Our lab is dedicated to advancing the understanding of lymphatic biology and pathology through innovative, multidisciplinary approaches.
-These include:
+Our lab is dedicated to advancing the understanding of lymphatic biology and pathology through innovative approaches that leverage state-of-the-art computational and experimental techniques.
+Our current research focuses include:

---Lymphatic and Lymph Node Biomechanics
+- **Lymphatic and Lymph Node Biomechanics**
--- Lymphatic Tissue Engineering
+- **Lymphatic Tissue Engineering**
--- Advanced Imaging Techniques
+- **Advanced Imaging Techniques for Lymphatic Pumping**

-<p>Through these efforts, we aim to bridge fundamental research with clinical applications, driving advancements in the prevention, diagnosis, and treatment of lymphatic diseases.
-Our ultimate mission is to translate these discoveries into impactful solutions to improve human health and well-being. </p>
+We closely collaborate with clinicians, biologists and engineers.
+Our ultimate mission is to translate these discoveries into impactful innovations and strategies for the prevention, diagnosis, and treatment of lymphatic diseases.